gitorko/gitorko.github.io/source/_posts/Spring-Webflux-Reactive-JDBC.md

 Spring webflux provided non-blocking support for rest api.
 However with R2DBC still under experimental support the following approach provides a way to make non-blocking calls to JDBC.

-You can now create a gradle project using using [start.spring.io](http://start.spring.io/)

 Application.java

 ```java
 package com.demo.reactdb.project64;